 I’d highly recommend purchasing Moving Beyond Betrayal* if my review sparks your interest.
 You can also introduce yourself to Vicki’s work through her website.
 In particular, she gives an overview of her 5-Step boundary solution here.

 Are you struggling to set boundaries with your sexually addicted spouse?
 Do you feel like you’re constantly in a tug-of-war where everyone loses?
 Are you clueless about how to practice self-care in the wake of the trauma of discovery?
 At Restored Hope, I offer specialized counseling and care for partners of sex addicts who are seeking healing from the pain of their spouse’s addiction.
-Give me a call at 734.656.8191 or email me today to schedule an appointment at my Novi or Ann Arbor office locations.
+Give me a call at 734.656.8191 or email me today to schedule an appointment at my office location.

 *These are Amazon affiliate links.
 Click here to read more about Restored Hope’s Amazon local associates policy.